dallas-hall/learning-php/README.md

-# public_html
+# cpt270-web-programming
 Learning HTML, CSS, JavaScript, and PHP @ uni.
+All the code is inside of `wp/`